whoisdsmith/AI-MTHRFCKR/README.md

 - [ChatGPT Online](https://chatgptbay.com/) - A platform for users to access ChatGPT and engage in AI-generated conversations.
 - [ChatGPT Splitter](https://chatgptsplitter.com/) - A tool to split long text into smaller chunks suitable for ChatGPT processing.
 - [CodePrompt](https://codeprompt.xyz/) - An AI-based code generation platform that uses GPT technology to provide programming assistance.
+*   [DS-Fusion](https://ds-fusion.github.io/) - An open-source project that aims to create a unified interface for multiple data science libraries, simplifying the process of working with different tools.
+*   [E2b](https://www.e2b.dev/) - A web-based platform for experimenting with end-to-end neural network models for natural language processing, computer vision, and reinforcement learning tasks.
+*   [E2b-Repo](https://github.com/e2b-dev/e2b) - The GitHub repository for the E2b project, containing the source code and documentation for the platform.
+- [GPTPro](https://gptpro.sh/) - A platform offering advanced GPT-based AI services for various applications.
 - [GPT Prompter](https://www.gptprompter.com/) - A tool that helps users generate high-quality prompts for GPT-powered models.
 - [GPT Prompts](https://grand.app/gallery) - A gallery of prompts for GPT-powered models, designed to help users create engaging content.
 - [GPT Tools](https://gpttools.com/) - A suite of tools for working with GPT-powered models, including prompt generators, splitters, and more.
-- [GPTPro](https://gptpro.sh/) - A platform offering advanced GPT-based AI services for various applications.
 - [ListGPT](https://listgpt.com/) - A directory of GPT-powered tools and services.
+*   [MicroGPT](https://github.com/muellerberndt/micro-gpt) - A minimalistic implementation of the GPT architecture, designed for educational purposes and aimed at providing an accessible and easy-to-understand version of the model.
 - [PostPromptsAI](https://postprompts.ai/) - A platform that provides AI-generated writing prompts for content creators.
 - [PROMPT EXPLORER (GPT-3)](https://docs.google.com/spreadsheets/d/1oi0fwTNuJu5EYM2DIndyk0KeAY8tL6-Qd1BozFb9Zls/edit#gid=1567267935) - A spreadsheet containing a list of GPT-3 prompts and their outcomes.
 - [Prompt Reducer](https://www.promptreducer.com/) - A tool that helps users create concise and effective prompts for GPT models.